The Best Telescope For Beginners

 The Best Things to See With Your First Telescope

 There are so many exciting things to observe in the night sky using a telescope.
-Beginners often wonder what is possible to see using a basic telescope through the eyepiece.
+Beginners often wonder what they can see through a basic telescope’s eyepiece.

 Here is a list of satisfying targets to observe using a beginner-level telescope such as a Dobsonian reflector.
-I have organized the items into two lists, solar system objects, and deep-sky objects.
-I have numbered the targets from best (most gratifying to least).
+I have organized the items into two lists: solar system objects and deep-sky objects.

 Best Solar System Targets: